jsr6720/jsr6720.github.io/_posts/2017-06-15-born-standing-up.md

 ## My Review 3/5

 Fun book that covers mainly growing up and a few decades 60-70s.
-Careful not to get whiplash from the frequent time leaps.<br/><br/>Came away feeling like I learned more about Martin's sexual encounters than his comedy routines.
+Careful not to get whiplash from the frequent time leaps.

+Came away feeling like I learned more about Martin's sexual encounters than his comedy routines.
 What is the secret to success?
 Like [Malcolm Gladwell](https://www.goodreads.com/author/show/1439) asserts, practice.
 Decades and thousands of hours of practice.
 Martin spent full days for years practicing his work.
-Constantly refining and adding/removing bits.<br/><br/>I did like how he looked outward to find all those who helped him along the way and thank them.
+Constantly refining and adding/removing bits.

+I did like how he looked outward to find all those who helped him along the way and thank them.

 ### Date Read
 2017/06/15